Active Silicon supports cutting edge PCB inspectionFebruary 22, 2022

 Three variations of programming an AOI system prevail.
 The first one requires the pre-examination of a “golden” board – a perfect example that the system can then compare other boards to – and is known as template matching.
 Pattern matching refers to comparisons against good and bad examples that the system has already learnt.
 Statistical pattern matching is a little smarter and uses statistical methodologies to decide which deviations from the norm are acceptable, and which will result in rejection.
 Images and data about PCBs are programmed into the AOI system to educate it to know what to look for, and the system can be up and running quickly in a vast range of production lines.

 AOI in action

 Active Silicon Camera Link frame grabbers and CoaXPress frame grabbers are being used by several global players in industry-leading inspection systems.
-Our high-performance Firebird CoaXPress frame grabbers offer a fast PCI Express 8-lane Gen2 interface, zero CPU acquisition and can be used with cables of up to 40m at 6.25 Gbps, and over 100m at 3.125 Gbps.
+Our latest high-performance Firebird CoaXPress frame grabbers support CoaXPress v2.0, offering a fast PCI Express 4-lane and 8-lane Gen3 interface, zero CPU acquisition and can be used with cables of up to 35m at 12.5 Gbps, and over 100m at 3.125 Gbps.
 Firebird Camera Link frame grabbers support GenICam for Camera Link cameras, and maintain low latency even when used with multiple camera applications.